 To summarize: At the peak of the influenza epidemic, the Carnegie Steel Company decided “to inoculate all its employees and their families without charge.”
 Then, within weeks, they announced that “the vaccinations have accomplished excellent results.”
 While everywhere else the pandemic raged unchecked, in Homestead they eradicated influenza and reduced the fatality rate of those infected.

 There are two problems with this story.
 First, the steel mill never did anything nice for its employees without a reason.
 What were they up to?
 Second, it was not until 1933 that scientists discovered the actual cause of influenza and developed the first effective vaccine!
 What in the world was injected into the people of Homestead, and did it really work as well as advertised?Influenza arrived in Homestead in early October 1918 at the climax of World War I. Homesteaders had long understood that their patriotic duty was to produce steel for war materiel, and for months they had proudly set production records.
-But now, with the Germans finally on the run and the army demanding even more steel, the pandemic threatened everything at the most critical hour.
+But now, with the Germans finally on the run and the army demanding even more steel to keep up the push, the pandemic threatened everything at the most critical hour.

 By mid-October, “all departments of the [Homestead] mill [were] badly crippled by either the men ill themselves or members of their family being ill and they having to stay home to attend to them.”
 20 to 25% of the men were out.
 Seeing these numbers, the military fretted that “the production of war material is already seriously hampered” and “will fall short of requirements.”
 1